 Baan Lang Hillside

 On the same coast, but nearer to Ao Nid, Bamboo Hideaway is indeed that, with its bungalows constructed entirely from bamboo, raised up and joined by walkways and a small swimming pool that looks out over the horizon.
-Fan rooms start from 1,500bt in high season.
+The 1 bedroom house starts from 2,200bt in high season and you have access to a shared kitchen.

-Further back towards Ao Nid pier, Sea Breeze is one of the conventional family run south and east coast resorts.
-Its large rooms – standard from 2,300bt, deluxe seaview at 3,500bt – its pool and the terrific ocean views make it definitely worth a look.
+Further back towards Ao Nid pier, Sea Breeze is a conventional resort run by a local family.
+Its large rooms – standard from 1,500bt, deluxe seaview at 2,000bt (low season prices).
+The pool and the terrific ocean views make it definitely worth a look, popular with Thais.

 Pricing Code/Per night in Baht (B):